 - If you decide to hunt deer, a draw weight of 45lbs is the bare minimum needed, so most hunters opt for compound bows with a draw weight of 50-70 lbs.

-- Below are general guidelines in choosing draw weight:
+- Below are some general guidelines for choosing draw weight based on your own weight:

 |Weight (in lbs.)||Draw Weight (in lbs.)|